Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Problem statement and MPC formulation

 The MPCT formulation~\eqref{eq:MPCT} allows to deal with references $(x_r, u_r)$ that are not admissible, i.e., that do not satisfy the model constraints~\eqref{eq:lin_sys_constraints}, and/or that are not steady states of~\eqref{eq:lin_sys}.
-Under norminal conditions, if a constant reference $(x_r, u_r)$ is admissible, the closed-loop system will asymptotically converge to it; otherwise, it will asymptotically converge to the admissible steady state $(x^\circ, u^\circ)$ that minimizes $\| x^\circ - x_r \|_T^2 + \| u^\circ - u_r \|_S^2$, i.e., to the closest admissible steady state, as measured by the matrices $T$ and $S$.
-For an in-depth review of the literature on MPCT, we refer the reader to the tutorial article~\cite{krupa_tutorial_2024}.
+Under nominal conditions, if a constant reference $(x_r, u_r)$ is admissible, the closed-loop system will asymptotically converge to it; otherwise, it will asymptotically converge to the admissible steady state $(x^\circ, u^\circ)$ that minimizes $\| x^\circ - x_r \|_T^2 + \| u^\circ - u_r \|_S^2$, i.e., to the closest admissible steady state, as measured by the matrices~$T$ and~$S$.
+An in-depth review of the literature on MPCT can be found in the tutorial article~\cite{krupa_tutorial_2024}.

 \begin{remark} While the tracking objective is stated in terms of the output of~\eqref{eq:non_lin_sys}, the formulation~\eqref{eq:MPCT} requires the state-input reference pair $(x_r(k),u_r(k))$.
-This is clarified in Section~\ref{sec:offset_free}, where we include an offset-free strategy allowing to obtain $(x_r(k),u_r(k))$ from the output reference~$y_r(k)$. \end{remark}
+This is clarified in Section~\ref{sec:offset_free}, where an offset-free strategy allowing to obtain $(x_r(k),u_r(k))$ from the output reference~$y_r(k)$ is included. \end{remark}